ishan-26/AI-HealthCare/README.md

 # 🌟 AI Healthcare Solutions 🌟

 ## 📖 Overview
-AI Healthcare Solutions is a web application that leverages artificial intelligence to provide innovative healthcare solutions, including AI-powered diagnosis, diet planning, and calorie tracking.
+Mednex is a web application that leverages artificial intelligence to provide innovative healthcare solutions, including AI-powered diagnosis, diet planning, and calorie tracking.
 The application is designed to enhance the user experience in managing their health effectively.

 ## 🚀 Features
 - **🧠 AI-Powered Diagnosis**: Receive intelligent insights into your health.